Karinliu/web-design-1819/README.md

 Larissa is visually impaired, since I build this whole prototype for her and not for anyone else I made some research and asked her some questions.

 By building this application the deskresearch have been taken into consideration.
 Also Larissa has told us something that she would really like to have in a website: <br>
-• It would be nice if the website gives feedback to me.
+• It would be nice if the website gives feedback to me. <br>
-• How handy it would be when a shortcut is introduced for the navigation.
+• How handy it would be when a shortcut is introduced for the navigation. <br>

 ##### Ignore conventions
 Because you are creating an application for one user, I started by ignoring some conventions how to write semantic html and css.